PrintSense: A Versatile Sensing Technique to Support Multimodal Flexible Surface Interaction

 Leveraging Conductive Inkjet Technology to Build a Scalable and Versatile Surface for Ubiquitous Sensing -This floor sensing system was my project at Microsoft Research Cambridge.
 I worked with Dr. Steve Hodges and Prof. Joseph Paradiso on developing a versatile, scalable and cost-effective sensate surface based on flexible printed electronics.
 The system is based on a new conductive inkjet technology, which allows capacitive sensor electrodes and different types of RF antennas to be cheaply printed onto a roll of flexible substrate that may be many meters long.
 By deploying this surface on (or under) a floor it is possible to detect the presence and whereabouts of users through both passive and active capacitive coupling schemes.
 We have also incorporated GSM and NFC electromagnetic radiation sensing and piezoelectric pressure and vibration detection.

-Dense, Low-Power Environmental Monitoring for Smart Energy Profiling- We are working with Schneider Electric to deploying a dense, low-power wireless sensor network aimed at environmental monitoring for smart energy profiling.
+Dense, Low-Power Environmental Monitoring for Smart Energy Profiling- I worked with Schneider Electric to design and deploy a dense, low-power wireless sensor network aimed at environmental monitoring for smart energy profiling.
 This distributed sensor system (~100 sensor nodes) measures temperature, humidity, and 3D airflow, and transmits this information through a wireless Zigbee protocol.
 These sensing units are currently deployed in the lower atrium of E14, MIT Media Lab.
 The data is being used to inform CFD models of airflow in buildings, explore and retrieve valuable information regarding the efficiency of commercial building HVAC systems, energy efficiency of different building materials, and lighting choices in novel architectural designs.
-Nan-Wei Gong, Laura Ware, Ashley Turza, David Way and Joe Paradiso with: Phil London, Gary Ware, Brett Leida and Tim Ren (Schneider Electric); Leon Glicksman and Steve Ray (MIT Building Technologies).
-Our work was accepted as a lecture paper at IEEE SENSORS conference 2012.
+Our work was accepted as a lecture paper at IEEE SENSORS conference 2012, and a journal paper in the Energy and Buildings Journal.

 Au(Si)-filled β-Ga2O3 nanotubes as wide range high temperature nanothermometers – Back in my Materials Sciences days, I worked with Prof. Lih J. Chen on developing nano-scaled sensors and the dynamics of low-dimensional nano-materials.
 My master thesis was published and selected as the cover of Applied Physics Letters.
 Here’s the abstract of our paper: Au(Si)-filled β-Ga2O3 nanotubes were fabricated by an effective one-step chemical vapor deposition method.
 The Au(Si) interior was introduced by capillarity.
 Linear thermal expansion of Au(Si) with a coefficient of thermal expansion (CTE) as high as 1.5×10−4(1/K) within single crystal Ga2O3 shell up to 800° C was observed by in situ transmission electron microscopy.
 The high CTE is correlated to partial melting of Au(Si).
 As Ga2O3 possesses excellent thermal and chemical stability, the structure can be used as a wide range high-temperature nanothermometer within localized regions of nanosystems. [link]